Find the Best Time Tracking Software Vendor

 - Needs to verify employee location

-- Wants a real-time view of who is currently working
+- Needs a real-time view of who is currently working

 - Needs a way to measure productivity